The Big Idea

 How You Can Take Action

-Identify: Create a deck of Values Cards (use the template in the START Book or Workbook[ii] or create your own).
-Select and write down the values that resonate most for you.
+Identify: Selecting from a Deck of Values Cards.
+You can use the template in the START Family or Student Workbook, get a set of START Values Cards, or create your own.
+Reflect, select, and write down the values that resonate most with you.

 Affirm: Consider posting these values someplace where you and your family will see them - at your desk, on your mirror, or on the fridge.